daotl/go-ipfs-routing/README.md

 ## License

-MIT © Protocol Labs, Inc.
+Copyright for portions of this fork are held by Protocol Labs, Inc. as part of the original [go-ipfs-routing](https://github.com/ipfs/go-ipfs-routing) project.
+All other copyright for this fork are held by DAOT Labs.
+All rights reserved.